 She is passionate about advocating for the rare disease community and has worked collaboratively with the National Organization for Rare Disorders to provide education and raise awareness.

-Kira is finishing her Diagnostic Genetic Bachelor’s of Science degree with a concentration in Cytogenetics at the University of Connecticut.
-She hosts and produces a radio show, DNA Today, which educates the public on genetics and has been nominated in the 2015 and 2016 Podcast Awards.
+Kira received her Bachelor's of Science degree in Diagnostic Genetic Sciences with a concentration in Cytogenetics at the University of Connecticut.
+She hosts and produces a podcast/radio show, DNA Today, which educates the public on genetics and has been nominated in the 2015 and 2016 Podcast Awards.

 Vincent T. DeVita, Jr., MD, FACP, FASCO, FAACR, serves and an advisor and Board member of My Gene Counsel.
 He is the Amy and Joseph Perella Professor of Medicine and Professor of Epidemiology and Public Health, Yale University School of Medicine, New Haven, CT.
 While Dr. DeVita was at the National Cancer Institute (NCI), he developed combination chemotherapy programs that ultimately led to an effective regimen (MOPP) of curative chemotherapy of Hodgkin's disease and diffuse large B-cell lymphomas.
 In 1972, DeVita received the Albert and Mary Lasker Medical Research Award for his contribution to the cure of Hodgkin's disease.
 He was elected to the National Academy of Medicine in 1974.
 In 1980, he was appointed by the President of the United States as Director of the NCI and the National Cancer Program.
 In 1988, DeVita joined Memorial Sloan-Kettering Cancer Center as Physician-in-Chief.
 He served as Professor of Medicine at Cornell University School of Medicine until 1993.
 He served as the Director of Yale Cancer Center from 1993 to 2003.
 In 2002, he was elected to the European Academy of Sciences for his outstanding and lasting contribution to cancer research and medical education.
 DeVita held the position of President of the American Cancer Society in 2012-13.
 He is one of three editors of Cancer: Principles & Practice of Oncology, a comprehensive textbook in the field of cancer medicine and author of the lay book The Death of Cancer written with his daughter Elizabeth DeVita Raeburn, a science writer, published in 2015.